 We are one of only two hatcheries anywhere in the U.S. offering feed-trained redear.
 We will begin selling these amazing fish sometime in late spring/early summer 2021.
 These fish will get dramatically bigger than non-feed-trained redear, just as bluegill get dramatically bigger when fed than when they are not.

 We also raise our own strain of coppernose, from brood stock we caught ourselves from the St. Johns River in central Florida, and Lake Jackson in the Florida Panhandle.
 We just recently introduced the Lake Jackson fish to our brood stock, and are very excited about them: Lake Jackson is known for producing some of the largest bluegill of any public lake in the country, as 2-pound bluegill are regularly caught from the lake, a rarity these days on public water.

 We are the only fish stocking hatchery in Tennessee that raises pure Florida largemouth.
 Our brood stock came from two hatcheries in Texas that selectively breed their Floridas for aggressiveness.

-We also raise fathead minnows, smallmouth bass, and freshwater grass shrimp for your fish stocking needs.
+We also raise smallmouth bass, pure muskie, and freshwater grass shrimp for your fish stocking needs.
 We will be adding more species to our farm in the next year.
-Species of pond stocking fish for sale that we do not raise ourselves but can get for you include smallmouth bass, tiger and pure muskie, channel catfish, and black crappie.

 To learn more about our expert stocking services, contact us today.